kdonnelly007/dfhack-scripts/docs/gui/settings-manager.rst

 relevant command in `gui/control-panel` on the Automation -> Autostart page.

-There is a similar panel on the Labor -> Work Details page that allows for saving and restoring of work detail definitons.
+There is a similar panel on the Labor -> Work Details page that allows for saving and restoring of work detail definitions.
 Be aware that work detail assignments to units cannot be saved, so you have to assign the work details to individual units after you restore the definitions.
 Another caveat is that DF doesn't evaluate work detail definitions until a change (any change) is made on